Migraine awareness #MHAM #MHAMBC : Maya Angelou recites her poem “Still I Rise”

 Into a daybreak that’s wondrously clear

 I love the hope in these lines.
 Although I know that I am a more melancholy soul that has a harder time finding a great deal of hope on any given day.
 Have to try harder for it.
-I may not like that my past is rooted in pain, but I loath that my future will be consumed by it.
+I may not like that my past is rooted in pain, but I loathe that my future will be consumed by it.
 So I try not to think about that.
 I would love to rise into a daybreak that’s wondrously clear.
-Nevertheless there is hope in our futures and there is the capacity to decrease our suffering in different ways.
+Nevertheless, there is hope in our futures and there is the capacity to decrease our suffering in different ways.
 We can improve our quality of life, which I think is vital.